wso2-attic/ballerina-integrator/README.md

 - **Transfer money** : Transfer money from one account to another account

-Transferring money from one account to another account includes both operations, withdrawal from the transferor and deposit to the transferee.
-Thus, transferring operation required to be done using a transaction block.
-A transaction will ensure the 'ACID' properties, which is a set of properties of database transactions intended to guarantee validity even in the event of errors, power failures, etc.
+Transferring money from one account to another account involves both operations withdrawal from the transferor and deposit to the transferee.
+Hence transferring operation required to be done using a transaction block.
+A transaction ensures the 'ACID' properties, which database transactions intended to guarantee validity even in the event of errors, power failures, etc.

-For example, when transferring money if the transaction fails during deposit operation, then the withdrawal operation that carried out prior to deposit operation also needs to be rolled back.
-If not we will end up in a state where transferor loses money.
-Therefore, in order to ensure the atomicity (all or nothing property), we need to perform the money transfer operation as a transaction.
+When transferring money assume the transaction fails during the deposit operation.
+Now the withdrawal operation carried out prior to deposit operation also needs to be rolled back.
+Otherwise, we will end up in a state where transferor loses money.
+Therefore, to ensure the atomicity (all or nothing property), we need to perform the money transfer operation as a transaction.

 This example explains three different scenarios where one user tries to transfer money from his/her account to another user's account.
-The first scenario shows a successful transaction whereas the other two scenarios fail due to unique reasons.
-You can observe how transactions using Ballerina ensure the 'ACID' properties through this example.
+The first scenario shows a successful transaction whereas the other two fail due to different reasons.
+You can observe how Ballerina transactions ensure the 'ACID' properties through this example.

 ## <a name="pre-req"></a> Prerequisites